agustinmista/PyAudioSelector/README.md

 cd PyAudioSelector
 sudo sh install.sh
 ```
+It will automatically add the indicator to the autostart folder, so you don't have to start it mannualy every time.

 If you don't see any icons on the menus, next command should do the trick:

 ```bash
 gsettings set org.gnome.desktop.interface menus-have-icons true
 ```

-It will automatically add the indicator to the autostart folder, so you don't have to start it mannualy every time

 ## ToDo
 * Create an Ubuntu PPA